Dylan-Beppu/Minecraft-shop-script-generator/readme.md

 ### How to compile

 1. Make sure that gcc is installed
-2. Go to the root directery of this repo clone
+2. Go to the root directory of this repo clone
 3. Open command prompt in this directory
 4. Run ``g++ main.cpp -o CSVtoScript`` in the command prompt